nmxmxh/master-ovasabi/docs/amadeus/project_preface.md

 - **Contributors are celebrated for trying:** Whether a contribution "succeeds" or "fails," the act of participating, experimenting, and iterating is what moves the project forward.
 - **Legacy is richer:** The record of both what worked and what didn't becomes part of the project's digital will, guiding future contributors and building real experience into the system.

-**In OVASABI, every step—whether a stumble or a leap—is a step forward.
+**In Master by Ovasabi, every step—whether a stumble or a leap—is a step forward.
 This is the foundation of true innovation and community.**

 ## Coming Soon & Community Roadmap